frequently asked questions

 what is the concept store?▼

-the rèphr concept store is a place where customers can test brushes and provide feedback to help us improve our brushes and design better products.
+the rèphr concept store is a place where customers can test products and provide feedback to help us improve our brushes and design better products.

-since one of our company mission is to give back to the people in our community, brushes in the concept store are marked down significantly.
+since one of our company mission is to give back to the people in our community, products in the concept store are marked down significantly.

 please see the following video for a demo on how to clean brushes.